awwright/http-progress/README.md

 ~~~

 Now the client knows only the first three bytes were received by the server.
+The `2__ Incomplete Content` status code tells the client the query for the resource was successful, but the server is waiting for more data to be appended to the document.

 ### Request/response 3: Resume upload